subha-v/subha-v/README.md

 Hi I'm Subha!
-I am the founder of Linguistics Justice League, and you can learn more about our nonprofit organization at our website https://linguisticsjusticeleague.org/, or on our GitHub profile @linguisticsjusticeleague.
+I am an incoming freshman at Stanford, majoring in Computer Science.
+I am also the founder and CEO of Linguistics Justice League, a 501(c)3 nonprofit that uplifts speakers of marginalized languages through innovative technology.
+You can learn more about our nonprofit organization on our website https://linguisticsjusticeleague.org/, or on our GitHub profile @linguisticsjusticeleague.
 I am actively working on a few projects there.

+I've written a few papers spanning natural language processing, data science, and CS.
 The latest code/data for my papers can be found in my pinned repositories.

 Thanks for stopping by!